ni-jessica/ni-jessica.github.io/README.md

 my personal portfolio designed and created from scratch using typescript, react, html, and css.

-responsive and works on mobile :D
+responsive, works on mobile, and supports dark mode!